chainstack/docs/docs/subgraphs/quickstart.md

    * * BNB Smart Chain
    * * Avalanche
    * Choose the **Network**.
-   * Choose the **Type**. ----Note: if you select the dedicated indexer option, and email is sent to support and they will contact you with the details of how to proceed.----
+   * Choose the **Type**. ----Note: if you select the Dedicated indexer option, and email is sent to support and they will contact you with the details of how to proceed.----
    * Click **Next**.
 The **Create subgraph** section is displayed.
 3. In the **Create subgraph** section:
      * Enter a **Name** for the subgraph.